 Helping them get the treatment they need now

+If the person you care for is struggling with schizophrenia symptoms that have gotten worse, you may want to ask their healthcare provider about treatment options.
 It’s also important to ask about other treatment options if they're having trouble taking, or remembering to take, their medication.
 If they’re not staying on track, their symptoms may become less manageable.

 PERSERIS is an injectable treatment designed to consistently deliver medicine to treat schizophrenia symptoms throughout one month.
 PERSERIS is just one dose, given by a healthcare provider once every month, and does not require additional risperidone (pills or injections) at the start of, or during, treatment.